 There is no recreational vehicle that is more popular than the Winnebago.
 First manufactured in 1966, it has grown into one of the top travel trailers in the world.
 Interior construction varies from the different models however, especially in the design of its beds.
 These beds come in various sizes, which require different size mattresses.
+At ReplacementMattress.com you can easily order any size mattress from the three models below.

 The top of the Winnebago line, the Brave 26A, sleeps 7 people.
 This model includes a queen bed, a pull-out sofa and a studio loft bed.
 Their much smaller Class B Paseo Motor Home sleeps 2 and features a Flex bed system, in the dinette which creates a 53″ x 72″ bed.
 The Winnebago Aspect Motor Home Class C sleeps 4 with a flexi bed in the dining area.
 There are many other Winnebago models which have a variety of bedding configurations.